15.4 Upper Gastrointestinal Tract

 Esophagus

-The (shown in Figure 15.4.6) is a muscular tube through which food is pushed from the pharynx to the stomach.
-The esophagus passes through an opening in the (the large breathing muscle that separates the abdomen from the thorax) before reaching the .
+The esophagus (shown in Figure 15.4.6) is a muscular tube through which food is pushed from the pharynx to the stomach.
+The esophagus passes through an opening in the diaphragm (the large breathing muscle that separates the abdomen from the thorax) before reaching the stomach.
 In adults, the esophagus averages about 25 cm (about 9.8 inches) in length, depending on a person’s height.
 The inner lining of the esophagus consists of mucous membrane, which provides a smooth, slippery surface for the passage of food.
 The cells of this membrane are constantly being replaced as they are worn away from the frequent passage of food over them.

 15.4.6 Esophagus